Prepared for DigitalOcean by Cloud Spectator LLC

 The chart below depicts the CPU single-core performance of all VMs evaluated in this study.
 The GeekBench4 single-core score represents the processing speed of one CPU (or core) processing a single stream of instructions rather than multiple parallel streams per core.
 Many consumer applications, although they are multithreaded, rarely utilize more than one CPU thread at a time.
 Thus, the single-core CPU test is a reasonable real world test for typical consumer workloads.

 In most production scenarios, all vCPUs will be utilized in multi-core VMs if a workload or application is able to exploit them.
 Though not discussed in detail, single-core scores provide a universal performance baseline that is useful when comparing multi-core performance.

 The chart below depicts the CPU multi-core performance of all VMs covered in this study.
 As core count, or vCPU quantity, increases VMs generally produce higher scores as depicted in the graph below.
-Computeoptimized machines are shown below with solid colored bars, while standard VMs are displayed with pattern filled bars.
+Computeoptimized machines are shown below with solid colored bars, while basic VMs are displayed with pattern filled bars.

 Figure 10.1 - Multi-core Average

 *AWS unlimiting bursting may incur additional charges.

 In the next section, the analysis will focus on Cloud storage performance.